-When developing empirically testable hypotheses from an I3 theory framework, scholars must conceptualize the predictors at three different levels of analysis (see Figure 20.2): (1) instigation, impellance, and inhibition form the process level; (2) risk factors like provocation (instigator), dispositional aggressiveness (impellor), and alcohol intoxication (disinhibitor) form the construct level; and (3) specific operationalizations form the operation level.
+When developing empirically testable hypotheses from an I Theory framework, scholars must conceptualize the predictors at three different levels of analysis (see Figure 2): (a) instigation, impellance, and inhibition form the process level; (b) risk factors like provocation (instigator), dispositional aggressiveness (impellor), and alcohol intoxication (dis-inhibitor) form the construct level; and (c) specific operationalizations form the operation level.
 For example, in a given study, a scholar might conceptualize impellance (process level) in terms of dispositional aggressiveness (construct level) and assess it with Buss and Perry's (1992) self-report measure (operation level).
-I3 theory establishes a general framework for conceptualizing the processes involved in IPV perpetration and the interplay among these processes.
-The framework is broad enough to be useful to scholars from a broad range of theoretical and methodological orientations, as long as they can (1) use data or strong theory to establish the processes through which their constructs promote IPV perpetration, and (2) develop compelling operationalizations of these constructs.
+I Theory establishes a general framework for conceptualizing the processes involved in IPV perpetration and the interplay among these processes.
+The framework is broad enough to be useful to scholars from a broad range of theoretical and methodological orientations, as long as they can (a) use data or strong theory to establish the process(es) through which their constructs promote IPV perpetration and (b) develop compelling operationalizations of these constructs.

-Reviewing the Intimate Partner Violence Literature from the Perspective of I3 Theory
+Reviewing the IPV Literature from the Perspective of I Theory